Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Introduction
+  - name: Three building blocks
-  - name: Problem Formulation
+  - name: Bridging RL and GCRL
-  - name: Pratical Algorithm
+  - name: Does the conversion work in practice?
-  - name: Experiment
+  - name: Closing remarks

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.